w-yeehong/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+   1. Double-click the jar file Expected: Shows the GUI with a set of sample patients.

-1. Saving window preferences

-   1. Resize the window to an optimum size.
-Move the window to a different location.
-Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
-       Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

-### Deleting a person
+### Adding a patient

-1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+1. Adding a patient to Covigent

+   1. Prerequisites: User is viewing the patient tab.

-   1. Test case: `delete 1`<br>
+   1. Test case: `addpatient n/John Doe t/37.0 d/20200101-20200114 p/91234567 a/22`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: Patient John Doe is added to the list.
+Details of the newly added patient is shown in the result box and the details panel.

-   1. Test case: `delete 0`<br>
+   1. Test case: `addpatient n/John Doe`<br>
-      Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+      Expected: No patient is added.
+Error details shown in the result box.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect add patient commands to try: `addpatient n/John Doe t/37.0 d/20200101-20190114 p/91234567 a/22`
       Expected: Similar to previous.

 1. _{ more test cases …​ }_